University of Alabama at Birmingham: Men's basketball

 UAB Blazers men's basketball was introduced in 1978, marking the beginning of their athletics program.
 UAB was able to entice Gene Bartow to leave his position as UCLA's head coach in order to launch the Blazers program.
 The Blazers have made 17 appearances in the NCAA Division I men's basketball tournament and have reached the Elite Eight, and the Sweet Sixteen 3 times.

-Blazers men's basketball have won multiple conference title including their first year as a member of the American Athletic Conference, the 2024 American Conference men's basketball tournament Champions.
+Blazers men's basketball have won multiple conference title including their first year as a member of the American Conference, the 2024 American Conference men's basketball tournament Champions.
 The Blazers play home games at Bartow Arena.